starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Recommended Runners
-- Wine 9.4 or newer from your package manager
+- Wine 9.4 to 10.0 from your package manager
 - [RawFox](https://github.com/starcitizen-lug/raw-wine/releases)
   - Managed by the LUG Helper
   - 10.3+ patched to accomodate PTU's easy anti-cheat enforcement